rokon-rabbi/chef-hunter-client/README.md

 - here i have used firebase email password log in google and github login also.

-- this web site is responsive for mobile and desktop .future we will be implemented with tablet and other device responsive .
+- This web site is responsive for mobile and desktop .future we will be implemented with tablet and other device responsive .

+- This web site use Tailwind.css for customize the design and many other node package manager.

 - live-site-link:- https://chef-recipe-hunter-clien-b6606.web.app